cran/ggfan/vignettes/geom_fan.md

 head(fake_df)
 ```

     ##   x Sim          y
-    ## 1 1  X1 1.3948458
+    ## 1 1  X1  1.6572459
-    ## 2 2  X1 1.2918445
+    ## 2 2  X1  0.8267447
-    ## 3 3  X1 1.0502027
+    ## 3 3  X1 -0.8102278
-    ## 4 4  X1 1.1772656
+    ## 4 4  X1  3.0413644
-    ## 5 5  X1 0.8996833
+    ## 5 5  X1  6.3048493
-    ## 6 6  X1 3.2891427
+    ## 6 6  X1  3.9750555

 Now that we have a data set, let's visualise it using `ggfan`.

-Firstly, we can summarise the distribution by ploting lines connecting upper and lower boundaries of central probability intervals using `stat_interval`.
+Firstly, we can summarise the distribution by plotting lines connecting upper and lower boundaries of central probability intervals using `stat_interval`.
 This calculates the intervals, and by default associates these with the `linetype` aesthetic.
 The precise intervals to be plotted can be specified.
 The 'zero' interval here describes the median.

 ``` r
 p <- ggplot(fake_df, aes(x=x,y=y)) + geom_interval()
 print(p)
 ```

-    ## Warning: package 'bindrcpp' was built under R version 3.4.1

 ![](geom_fan_files/figure-markdown_github/plot_stat_interval-1.png)